danmbrown/100questions/index.md

 # 100 Questions (or more)
 **by [Dan Brown](https://www.linkedin.com/in/danmbrown/)**

+*"The question is our most important tool." -- Erika Hall*

+## Introduction

 One Hundred Questions is a project to capture my most favorite questions--the ones I ask time and again, if not on every project, then on most projects.
 They grew out of a quarter century of consulting, managing, directing, and researching--activities that that prioritize asking good questions.

+For each question, I will provide context and flavor.
+I want to help UX professionals cultivate their own favorite questions, and do that by providing insight into why these questions are meaningful to me.
+Each question also includes variations, different ways to adjust to circumstance by shifting how I ask or frame the question.

+### What's here
+* There are over 100 questions.
+* The `Drafts` list has questions for which I've written more detail.
+Each write-up follows the same structure.
+* The `Not Started` list has the rest of the questions.
+I'll move them up to `Drafts` when I've written something about them.
+* My [original list of questions](https://docs.google.com/spreadsheets/d/1whFvRTn-OuUXCMztTlbDpoezXBw77HbABqDRxW9g63E/edit?usp=sharing) and thought process is captured in a Google Sheet.

+### What's coming
+* **More detail**.
+I will continue to write up individual questions and move them from `Not Started` to `Drafts`.
+* **Structure**.
+For now, the questions are in no particular order.
+I just kinda dumped them here.
+I'd like to devise a meaningful way of organizing them.

 ## Drafts